newrelic/nr1-slo-r/README.md

 Required:

 - [New Relic APM agent(s) installed](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/compatibility-requirements-new-relic-agents-products).
-- SLO/R is intended to work specifically with Services reporting to New Relic via an APM Agent.
-The Service provides an Entity upon which to define SLOs.
+- SLO/R is intended to work specifically with services reporting to New Relic via an APM Agent.
+The service provides an entity upon which to define SLOs.
 Error Budget SLOs are defined directly from APM Transaction events in Insights, the other SLO types are defined with Alerts (see "Configuring SLOR Alert Webhook" section below).
 - A New Relic Alert webhook to forward Alert events to a SLOR_ALERTS Insights table.
 See "Configuring SLOR Alert Webhook" section for more details.